How To Balance A Ceiling Fan

 - Make sure the fan blades are free of dust and build-up.
 A lot of dust can increase the weight of any of the fan blades hence cause them to wobble.
 Bear in mind in some cases dust may have build up in several months or even years.
 If the fan does not stop wobbling after dusting, then there might be a loose or misaligned blade

-- Inspect all the blades to confirm that they are bolted in firmly.
+- Inspect all the blades to confirm that all the bolts are firmly.
 Check the fan’s flywheel.
 This is the part of the fan joined to ceiling.
 Once there, make sure the joints between the blade and the flywheel are well bolted.
 In case you find any loose or missing screws, replace them using a screwdriver

 - Using a ruler, yardstick or tape measure, check the distance between the ceiling and the end of each blade.
-This is known as the blade alignment.
+This step is for checking the blades consistence.

-- In case the blades are not equally aligned, meaning that some of the distances are a little higher than others, bending the blades up or down carefully at the blade holder should help fix the problem.
+- In case the blades are not consistence, meaning that some of the distances are a little higher than others, bending the blades up or down carefully at the blade holder should help fix the problem.
 Please use little force not to break anything that attaches to the flywheel.
-Just use a little bit of pressure to align the blade
+Just use a little bit of pressure to balance the blades

 - Go ahead and switch on the fan to check whether the wobbling has stopped.
 If the wobbling doesn’t stop, use the balancing kit as follows